 Stacy had known his true identity since the age of five.
 One can imagine the internal struggle that waged on within Stacy throughout his life before and after Haas.
 His thought was to always keep his transition private.

 But this was not to be.
-Stacy would eventually become a voice for the voiceless within the LGBT movement.
+Stacy would eventually become a voice for the voiceless within the LGBTQ movement.
 He just didn’t know it yet.

 A True Calling